-- You may change your amount of life insurance to start March 1.
+- You may change your amount of life insurance.
 You may increase your coverage by one unit of \$10,000 without completing an Evidence of Insurability form. - Increases of \$20,000 or more require that you complete an Evidence of Insurability form. - Increased coverage starts once the insurance company approves the Evidence of Insurability application.